kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

     template<class Key, class Value> inline void tree23<Key, Value>::CreateRoot(Key key, const Value& value) noexcept {
-       root = std::make_unique<Node>(key, value);
+       root = std::make_shared<Node>(key, value);
     }
     /*
        If new_key is already in the tree, we overwrite its associate value with new_value.
 If it is not in the tree, we descend to the leaf where the insertion should begin.
 If the leaf is a 2-node, we insert the new key.
-If it is a 3-node we call split(), passing a throw away unique_ptr<Node> that holds a nullptr.
+If it is a 3-node we call split(), passing a throw away shared_ptr<Node> that holds a nullptr.
      */
     template<class Key, class Value> void tree23<Key, Value>::insert(Key new_key, const Value& new_value)
     {
       if (root == nullptr) {

-          // Create the initial unique_ptr<Node> in the tree.
+          // Create the initial shared_ptr<Node> in the tree.
           CreateRoot(new_key, new_value);
           ++size_;
           return;
       }

     /*
-      new_key will be inserted between the next largest value in the tree and the prior next smallest: predecessor_key < new_key < successor_key
+      new_key will be inserted into a leaf node.
+It will be inserted between the next largest value in the tree and the prior next smallest: predecessor_key < new_key < successor_key

-       "stack<int> child_indecies" tracks each branch taken when descending to the leaf into which the new_key will be inserted.
-This stack aids in creating 4-nodes from internal 3-nodes. child_indecies tells us the branches taken from the root to pinsert_start.
+      "stack<int> child_indecies" tracks each branch taken when descending to the leaf node into which the new_key will be inserted.
+This stack aids in creating 4-nodes from internal 3-nodes. child_indecies tells us the branches taken from the root to insert leaf node, pinsert_start.

-       Thus, for example, in code like that below, which converts the descent branches contained in the stack<int> named child_indecies into a deque<int> named branches, branches can be used to duplicate the exact descent branches taken from the root to the leaf where the insertion of new_key should begin:
+       Thus, for example, in code like that below, which converts the descent branches contained in the stack<int> named child_indecies into a deque<int> named branches, deque branches can be used to duplicate the exact descent branches taken from the root to the leaf where the insertion of new_key should begin:

            // Convert stack to deque
            deque<int> branches;